texcoffier/StoX/README.md

 The next things to enhance:

-  * Add functionality enabling and disabling in the browser.
   * History on CAQ block.
   * Add '\t' behavior into TTY
   * Add instructions `ROTATE(nr_items, shift)`, `JUMP FCT`, `RETURN`.